• Skip to primary navigation

 Most green beans you get in the grocery stores are stringless.
 Sometimes, when you purchase from a farmers market or grow them yourself, you have to pull the fibrous string off.
 To do this grasp the stem end firmly between your thumb and index finger, pull the tip down toward its seam, and with a quick, even motion draw the broken tip down along the seam to remove the string.

-Trim the ends, cut into pieces.
+Trim the ends, cut them into pieces.

 The Tomatoes